1. Home

 Japan Post Bank actively recruits and hires talent from various backgrounds to continuously respond to the needs of its diverse customer base and society in general.

-ESG Data: "Employees with Disabilities"
+ESG Data - Society: "Employees with Disabilities"

-Promoting the hiring of employees with disabilities
+Activities of people with disabilities

 Japan Post Bank actively employ those with disabilities, and employees with disabilities participate in organizations around Japan.